-The study of VCE History assists students to understand themselves, others and their world, and broadens their perspective by examining people, groups, events, ideas and movements.
-Through studying VCE History, students develop social, political, economic and cultural understanding.
+The study of VCE History assists students to understand themselves, others, and their world and broadens their perspective by examining people, groups, events, ideas, and movements.
+Through studying VCE History, students develop social, political, economic, and cultural understanding.
 They also explore continuity and change: the world is not as it has always been, and it will be subject to change in the future.
-In this sense, history is relevant to contemporary issues.
-It fosters an understanding of human agency and informs decision making in the present.
+In this sense, the study of history is relevant to contemporary issues and many career pathways.
+It fosters an understanding of human agency and informs decision-making in the present.